-After the deposit(s) from a specific remote site are complete, the central site formats deposit information for processing in the accounting systems of the bank of first deposit's central site in a step 619, including sending the image and other appropriate information for application processing in step 620 (including deposit accounting systems, MICR capture, cash management processing, float processing, etc.).
+After the deposit(s) from a specific remote site are complete, the central site formats deposit information for processing in the accounting systems of the bank of first deposit's central site in a step 619, including sending the image and other appropriate information for application processing in step 620 (including deposit accounting systems, MICR capture, cash management processing, float processing, etc.,).

 If an item is an "on us" item, the central site determines that a physical check is required by the maker, that information is relayed to the central site and an identical image or facsimile of the original item can be printed by either the central site processor or by the item capture system in step 619.
-As an alternative to the central site processor or the item capture system printing an image of the item, a duplicate of the item could be printed by a print center that has been set up by the service provider for the purpose of printing the checks, or by third parties that have been contracted the purpose of printing the checks.

 If the maker bank is a clearing or correspondent bank then the bank of first deposit will determine if the maker bank requires a paper or image item.
 If the maker bank requires a paper item, then the bank of first deposit's central site will print an exact duplicate of the paper item and route in step 621 the item to the maker bank.
-As an alternative to the bank of first deposit printing a duplicate of the item it could be printed by a print center that has been set up for the purpose of printing the checks, or by third parties that have been contracted for the purpose of printing the checks.
 The duplicate printed item will generally be as exact as possible based on the quality of the original image.
 If the maker bank does not require a paper item then the bank of first deposit will route the check image to the maker bank.

-If the maker bank is not a clearing or correspondent bank, the check data including image will be forwarded in step 621 using the FRB item clearing processes to route the item image to the FRB affiliated with the maker bank.
+If the maker bank is not a clearing or correspondent bank, the check data including image will be forwarded in step 621 using the FRB item clearing processes to route the item image 15 to the FRB affiliated with the maker bank.
 The maker bank FRB determines if the maker bank will accept check data including an image of the item.
 If the maker bank requires a paper item, the maker bank FRB prints an identical image of the original item with information showing that it is a duplicate and that the bank of first deposit is central site guarantees the item.
-As an alternative to the maker bank's FRB printing the item, it could be printed by a print center that has been set up for the purpose of printing the checks, or by third parties that have been contracted the purpose of printing the checks.
-This duplicated item is then sent in step 621 to the maker bank for the collections of funds
+This duplicated item is then sent in step 621 to the maker bank for the collections of funds.

-As an alternative, the check image or a printed reproduction of the check can be sent in step 621 to the maker bank 5 from either the bank of first deposit is central site or the maker bank FRB using any other acceptable clearing method or process.
+As an alternative, the check image or a printed reproduction of the check can be sent in step 621 to the maker bank 25 from either the bank of first deposit is central site or the maker bank FRB using any other acceptable clearing method or process.